Bman2386/questrabbit2.0/frontend/src/notes.md

     - write tests to ensure all frontend functions perform as expected
 - add help modal
 - add min loader display time
+## @ Scale
+- category and adventurer show will have to be re-worked
+- Quest creation will need infinite scroll when bworsing adventurers